nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 The provider system **SHALL**:

-- return all data if no `timePeriod` parameter is specified for a section that can accept a time period.
+- return all data if no `timePeriod` parameter is specified for a section that can accept a time period

 #### Parameter details ####